Arimodu/BeatZip/README.md

 # BeatZip

+# Warning.
+As of version 1.2.3 I am working on a full rewrite of the code.
+There won't be any more feature updates as of this version.

 A small application that allows PCVR users to zip all their songs in the song directory for uploading to the Oculus Quest version of Beat Saber

 A HUGE thank you to Zingabopp and agc93 from the Beat Saber modding community discord for helping me accomplish this by giving me advice on the matter.
 I am really grateful for your help.